CSE 120 Nachos Project 3: Virtual Memory

 storage and preserving the correct contents for each page on backing

 store).
-Implement additional test programs that (1) generate good
+Also implement test programs that (1) generate good locality

-locality (most references are to a small subset of pages), and (2)
+(most references are to a small subset of pages), and (2) generate

-generate poor locality (everything is referenced repeatedly in a
+poor locality (everything is referenced repeatedly in a pattern), and

-pattern), and (3) random locality (pages are effectively referenced
+(3) random locality (pages are effectively referenced randomly).
+If

-randomly).
-If necessary, try reducing the amount of physical memory
+necessary, try reducing the amount of physical memory to ensure more

 Here is an example test program that is larger than physical